supmn084/Powershell/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Nothing needed here.

 ## Acknowledgments

-*Ed Wilson, James Hicks and various snippets found online.
+*Books by Ed Wilson, James Hicks and various snippets found online.
 *Thanks for reading to this point